 They don't want to miss the beginning of each hour.

-The drive-by's have taken this.
+The drive-bys have taken this.

 Oh, my friends, as you well know, I speak during the commercial breaks.

-Now I'm I'm I'm not going to great detail about this because to do so would give away secrets that no other host has figured out here.
+Now, I'm not going to great detail about this because to do so would give away secrets that no other host has figured out here.

-Uh but but it's just it's just funny.
+But it's just funny.

-If you see this reported, the drive-by's are taking the occasion to say the ratings of this show are higher when I'm not speaking.
+If you see this reported, the drive-bys are taking the occasion to say the ratings of this show are higher when I'm not speaking.

-That that is their takeaway on this.
+That is their takeaway on this.

-Uh but they it they've totally missed the importance of what it all means.
+But they've totally missed the importance of what it all means.

-Uh, because the more under the radar you can keep the business model, the better off you are.
+100% totally missed it, which is good because the more under the radar you can keep the business model, the better off you are.

 It's like a marketing plan.

-You don't come up with a marketing plan and tell everybody what it is, because that prepares them for it.
+You don't come up with a marketing plan and tell everybody what it is because that prepares them for it.

-Which is what we do here on a uh on a daily basis.
+You just execute the plan, which is what we do here on a daily basis.

-I want to go back one I want to touch on this Senator McCain thing one more time.
+I want to touch on this Senator McCain thing one more time.

-And today we have a story, this is from uh from Reuters out of Chicago, Republican presidential candidate McCain has spoken out about lavish pay packages for corporate CEOs, but his top advisor said yesterday that the Senator wants to shine a light on the issues, not offering specific new proposals to rein it in.
+But his top advisor said yesterday that the senator wants to shine a light on the issues, not offering specific new proposals to rein it in.

-Now, every time we get a story like these two, yesterday and today on Senator McCain, and I mention them.
+Now, every time we get a story like these two, yesterday and today on Senator McCain, and I mention them, Snerdley gets inundated with phone calls from people who don't want to go to me, tell him to stop criticizing our candidate.

 Tell him to stop criticizing McCain.

-Uh, I am I still am I just supposed to ignore this stuff?
+Am I just supposed to ignore this stuff?

 And everybody says, Rush, you are the leader of the conservative movement.